asif-ali-244/Airfare_price_prediction/README.md

 # Airfare_price_prediction
-Airfare Price Prediction using 7 different regression models
+This project deals with the problem of airfare prices prediction.
+I have used 7 different regression models and compared their accuracy.